tryexc/XNAT-1.8.7-on-Debian-10/README.md

 ## 5) Problems

-To figure out what is wrong when something doesn´t works ist to have a lo the logfiles:
+To figure out what is wrong when something doesn´t works is (surprisingly) to have a look the logfiles:

 1) __For Tomcat related Problems see:__